-KC must respond when all of the following are met:
+KC must respond to allegations of sexual harassment when all of the following are met:

-- 1. It has actual knowledge of sexual harassment, - 2.
+- 1. It has actual knowledge of sexual harassment (as defined by applicable law), - 2.
 That occurred within KC's educational program or activity, and - 3.
 Against a person in the United States.